What do Forex and FX stand for?

 Simple forex hedging strategy

 By utilizing a simple forex hedging strategy, a forex trader opens the opposing position to a current trade.
-For example, if you already had a long position on a currency pair, for example, EUR/USD, you might choose to open a short position on the same currency pair.
-This is also known as a direct hedge.
+For example, with a long EUR/USD position, you might open a short position on the same currency pair.
+We call this direct hedge.

 A forex position is a commitment or exposure held by a forex trader in the forex market.
-It is a word for a trade that is now profitable or losing money, known as an open position, or a deal that has just been terminated, known as a closed position.
-Profit or loss on a position can only be realized once it has been closed.
+A trade is an open position when profitable or losing money and becomes a closed position once terminated.
+You can realize profit or loss on a position only after closing it.

-Although you would preserve your initial position in the market in case the trend reverses, the net profit of a direct hedge is zero.
+A direct hedge preserves your initial market position if the trend reverses, but its net profit remains zero.
 If you did not hedge the position, terminating your trade would imply taking any loss.
 However, hedging allows you to profit on a second trade when the market swings against your first.

-This hedging approach is known as a perfect hedge because it removes all risk connected with the trade while the hedge is operating.
+This approach is called a perfect hedge because it eliminates all trade-related risks while the hedge remains active.
 However, it also eliminates all possible profit.

 For example, say you have taken a short position on EUR/USD, but decide to hedge your USD exposure by opening a long position on GBP/USD.
-If the euro did fall against the dollar, your long position on GBP/USD would have taken a loss, but it would be lessened by the profit from your EUR/USD position.
+If the euro fell against the dollar, your GBP/USD long position would lose, offset by profits from your EUR/USD position.
 If the US dollar fell, your hedge would offset any loss to your short position.

-However, although you would have hedged your exposure to the dollar in the example above, you would have also opened yourself up to a short exposure to the pound and a long exposure to the euro.
+Although you hedged your dollar exposure, you also opened short exposure to the pound and long exposure to the euro.
 Therefore, multiple currencies hedging does come with its own risks.

 If this hedging strategy is successful, your risk is reduced, and there is the possibility that one position might generate more profit than the other position makes in losses.
 Although the hedge is unsuccessful, you might face possible losses from the multiple positions.